-For the seasoning, I first make chili oil by mixing gochugaru (Korean red chili pepper flakes) with heated oil.
+I first make chili oil by mixing gochugaru (Korean red chili pepper flakes) with heated oil.
 Then, add gochujang (Korean red chili pepper paste) and other ingredients, and bring everything to a boil only up until it bubbles up.
 This will meld all the ingredients together.

 The important thing to remember is to cool the mixture before adding the squid.
 If added to the hot sauce, the squid will cook and get rubbery.
 This is why it’s called muchim (mixed), not bokkeum (stir-fried).